rkotze/rkotze.github.io/_posts/2018-04-15-cross-cutting-reactjs.md

 ## Higher-order components

-Eventually, HOC evolved into the picture to support code reuse.
+Soon HOC evolved into the picture to support code reuse.
 Essentially these are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **function**.
 This is where you apply your cross cutting functionality.

+**Example** Higher-order components

 ```jsx
 function withExample(Component) {